 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 Philippians 4:7 (NIV)

-Though beyond understanding, real peace leads to holistic transformation and protects us from fear and worry.
+Though this impenetrable peace is beyond our understanding, finding the peace of God leads to holistic transformation and protects us from fear and worry.

 Lovers of your law have much peace;